AliSoftware/OHAttributedLabel/README.md

 #### For very advanced usages or apps supporting iOS5 or earlier

 If you still need to support iOS versions 5 or earlier, **I strongly recommand the [`DTCoreText`](https://github.com/Cocoanetics/DTCoreText) library** by @Cocoanetics as a replacement — which is a way more complete framework that my own library and let you do much more stuff.

-_Note: If you are willing to take the lead and continue to make it evolve, feel free to contact me so I can give you some GIT access ton continue to maintain it._

 ---